Discover what you are naturally good at

 Because they are constantly thinking about how things will go wrong in their own mind, Neurotic individuals are highly self-conscious.
 This makes them overly aware and sensitive about what others think of them.

-So, take the first step and complete the Big Five Personality Test to find out your natural strengths.
+So, take the first step and complete the assessment to find out your natural strengths.

 As maturation happens, individuals tend to become less extraverted, less neurotic, and less open to experience, while agreeableness and conscientiousness increase over time.